bkubwimana/VLSIDesign/README.md

-# A record of projects done in a VLSI design class focusing on CMOS design using a 3nm TSMC technology
+# A record of projects done in a VLSI design class
-Class materials hevery rely on Jan M Rabaey's books on Digital IC Design and Low Power Design Essentials
+A heavy focus on CMOS design using a 3nm TSMC technology Class materials hevery rely on Jan M Rabaey's books on Digital IC Design and Low Power Design Essentials